wellosoft/redox-os-builder/README.md

 ## How?

+I have prebuilt package repos and toolchain.

+To use my prebuilt package in existing RedoxOS:

+1. Download and run latest images
+2. Run `sudo echo "https://wellosoft.github.io/redox-os-builder" > /etc/pkg.d/40_custom`
+3. Run `sudo pkg install ...` any pkgs you want

-A preview of my personal pkgar remote endpoint is in [the other repo](https://github.com/wellosoft/redox-os-builder/tree/gh-pages), and I only update it when I need it.
+The packages artifacts is in [the other repo](https://github.com/wellosoft/redox-os-builder/tree/gh-pages), and I only update it when I need it.
 To make your own version, please fork this repository.

-I also toolchain that made for aarch64 linux in [my personal server](https://redox-build.wellosoft.net/toolchain/) so Podman can run the toolchain without Rosetta in Mac OS.
+I also built toolchain that made for `aarch64-unknown-linux-gnu` hosts in [my personal server](https://redox-build.wellosoft.net/toolchain/) so Podman in MacOS can run the toolchain without Rosetta.
 To use it, adjust relevant constants in `mk/config.mk` and `mk/prefix.mk`.

-#### Trying out

-You can use [my prebuilt redox disk](https://drive.google.com/file/d/1d07z7-zyMgQ9VVP0E0QVPDlgus7SbRo6/view?usp=sharing).
-It's a qcow2 disk for desktop-minimal Redox OS with a shell script to run it with QEMU.
-(If you found problem: replace cpu spec with `-accel tcg -cpu max`).

-After running the disk please first run `sudo pkg install pkgutils relibc` then after that do install any pkgs you want.

 ## FAQ

-#### How to use `wellosoft.github.io` or any custom repo path to existing Redox OS installation?

-If you have compiling the patched pkgutils and it's inside that Redox OS, run `sudo echo "https://wellosoft.github.io/redox-os-builder" > /etc/pkg.d/40_custom` in the terminal.

 #### How to test this build system locally?